VincentDucharme/Units/README.md

 Units allow you to seamlessly convert unit from a valid type to another.
 Compile-time errors are thrown when units error occur in formulas.

+Your comments are welcome to improve the library!

 # Short example

 ```C++